petzval/btferret/README.md

 int find_ctics(int node)
 ```

-Read the characteristic information from a connected LE server and save it
+Read the services (characteristic) information from a connected LE server and save it
 in the device info.
 This is not necessary if the characteristic
 information has been set in the [devices file](#3-3-devices-file).